 New York Foundation for the Arts (NYFA): Visit this nonprofit service organization’s site for information on emergency grant funding for creatives.

 Made in NY Media Center: The Media Center is a city-supported hub for information on ways to help artists and creatives, from resource guides to available funding and remote work opportunities.

 The Actors Fund: This national organization is providing emergency assistance to professionals in the creative industries, such as film, theater, TV and music.

 Freelancers Union: This membership organization for independent workers has launched the Freelancers Relief Fund to offer financial assistance of up to $1,000 per freelance household to cover lost income and essential expenses not covered by government relief programs.
 They have also compiled a guide to COVID-19 resources for freelancers.

-Foundation of Contemporary Arts: This artist funded non-profit has launched an Artist Relief Fund for U.S.-based artists who’ve fallen on hard times because of the COVID-19 outbreak.
+Foundation for Contemporary Arts: This artist funded non-profit has launched an Artist Relief Fund for U.S.-based artists who’ve fallen on hard times because of the COVID-19 outbreak.
 If you’ve had a performance or show canceled because of COVID-19, apply for a grant of up to $1,000.